learn-co-students/swift-playground-ios-0615/README.md

 ## Objectives

+1. Use a Swift Playground for small amounts of code.
+2. Use the `print()` function to send information to the Console Output viewer.
+3. Practice creating instances using `let` and `var`.
+4. Practice string interpolation with multiple parameters.
+5. Perform arithmetic inside an interpolation literal.

 ## Playgrounds

 With Swift, Xcode introduces a new tool called Playgrounds.
 These are single files that are continuously scanned and compiled, providing a way to test code snippets without the bulk of an entire Xcode project.
 They are a great tool for practicing Swift syntax and we suggest you use this one (or another one of your making) when moving forward with these lessons.